OviSarkar62/TaskManager/README.md

        npm start

 - At first all the team members i.e. Owner, Admins and Employees need to register in the Task Manager.
-- Then the Owner need to login to add projects.
+- Then the Owner needs to login to add projects.
-- After creating projects, the owner need to add members to the project.
+- After creating projects, the owner needs to add members to the project.
 Only registered members can be added for the projects.
 - The owner can assign roles to the added members.
-- Only Owner and Admin can assign tasks to the employees with due date.
+- Only Owner and Admins can assign tasks to the employees with due date.
 - Owner, Admins and only the employee who is assigned the particular task can change the task status.
-- When the status will be changed then the connected members will receive the notifications.
+- When the status will be changed, then the connected members will receive the notifications.

 ## API Endpoints